Kosovo entry requirements for Zambia passport holders

 Frequently asked questions

-You will be denied entry and sent back on the next available flight.
-There is no way to get a visa at the border.
+You will be denied entry and likely sent back on the next available flight.
+The airline may also be fined for carrying you without proper documents.
+Don't risk it — get the visa beforehand.

 Official sources